trevoro/sshauth/README.md

     AuthorizedKeysCommandUser deploy
     # or root if you're feelin' gutsy

-## Running

-You need to do the following

-   $ make install

 ## Notes

 - Keys aren't cached, so every SSH authentication request makes several API